 It’s the Ada class, the Malaysian variant, Part 3

 TCG Kinaliada -514.
-As the LMS Batch 2 is an Ada class variant, the ship will look similar to the Kinaliada.
+As the LMS Batch 2 is an Ada class variant, the ship will look like the Kinaliada.
 Malaysian Defence picture.

 SHAH ALAML After the two posts on the Ada class the Malaysian variant was published recently, the most questions were about whether the ship will be a full capable surface combatant or it will be just another Kedah class.